ReDa0123/CardGameForge/docs.md

         -   `showFirstCard?: boolean` - Whether to show the first card - only used if styleType is 'deck'
         -   `sortFn?: (cards: Card<any>[]) => Card<any>[]` - The function to call to sort the cards - only used if styleType is 'hand'
         -   `allFaceDown?: boolean` - Whether to show all cards face down - only used if styleType is 'pile'
+        -   `hoverStyle?: 'over' | 'overDelay' | 'none'` - The style to apply when the card is hovered.
+Over increases the z index over the other cards in hand. overDelay does the same after two-second delay.
+None does not increase the z index.
+Only when styleType is 'hand'.
+        -   `disableHoverAnimation?: boolean` - Whether to disable the hover animation.
+Only when styleType is 'hand'.
     -   **Example**:
         ```javascript
         import { Zone } from 'cardgameforge/client';
         //...
         <Zone zoneId="deck" styleType="deck" topCardsCount={5} />;
+        <Zone zoneId="hand" styleType="hand" handStyle="line" hoverStyle="none" sortFn={sortFn} />;
         ```

 -   `Card` - Component that displays a card in a zone based on the card id and zone id.
 It uses the display registry to get the card display component.
 It also handles the face down state of the card based on the zone owner and the current player.